Self-similar scaling limits of non-increasing Markov chains: Applications

-Of course, the statement of Theorem \ref{theolambda} remains true if we simultaneously replace $h$ and $\psi$ in (\ref{eq:6}) and (\ref{eq:7}) by $ch$ and $c\psi$ for any $c>0$.
-Also, the statement remains true if we change $h$ by any of its equivalents at $0$ in (\ref{coalambda}) or (\ref{nblambda}).
-Theorem \ref{theolambda} specialises to yield the following results on Beta-coalescents.
-Recall that the Beta-coalescent with parameters $a,b>0$, also denoted by $\beta(a,b)$-coalescent, is the $\Lambda$-coalescent associated with the measure
+Of course, the statement of Theorem \ref{theolambda} remains true if we simultaneously replace $h$ and $\psi$ in~(\ref{eq:6}) and (\ref{eq:7}) with $ch$ and $c\psi$ for any $c>0$.
+Also, the statement remains true if we change $h$ with any of its equivalents at $0$ in (\ref{coalambda}) or (\ref{nblambda}).
+Theorem \ref{theolambda} specialises to yield the following results on beta coalescents.
+Recall that the beta-coalescent with parameters $a,b>0$, also denoted by $\beta(a,b)$-coalescent, is the $\Lambda$-coalescent associated with the measure

-\begin{corollary} For the beta-coalescent $\beta(a,b)$ with parameters $1<a<2$ and $b>0$ the process of numbers of collisions satisfies
+\begin{corollary} For the beta-coalescent $\beta(a,b)$ with parameters $1<a<2$ and $b>0,$ the process of numbers of collisions satisfies